ripleyXLR8/intex-SSP-H-20-1-ESP32_spa_manager/README.md

 # WORK IN PROGRESS

 # Intex SSP-H-20-1 Arduino Spa Manager

+**WARNING : The circuit in this project use main voltage (220 VAC in western Europe).
+This can be deadly if not handled properly!
+You can easily hurt yourself as well.
+Build this circuit at your own risk.**

 This project aims to provide a replacement for the motherboard of the Intex SSP-20 motherboard.
 My wish was to be able to remote control the spa and integrate it in my domotic system (Jeedom but it should work with other system since it rely on MQTT protocol).
 The second goal of this project is to improve the reliability of this spa and specificaly to solve a random E95 error problem.
 My spa was still under waranty when i started this project so I tried to be as stealth as possible...

 ## 1) Intex motherboard reverse engineering